 The IAAO standard suggests that median ratios for residential and nonresidential properties fall within 5 percent of the median ratio for all properties.
-All 38 counties with data by use classification satisfy this test for residential property.
-For nonresidential property two counties do not meet the test.
+All 38 counties with data by use classification satisfy this test for residential property and nonresidential property.